fasteddy516/SimplySerial/README.md

 # Description

 SimplySerial is a basic serial terminal that runs as a Windows console application.
-It provides a quick way to connect to - and communicate with - serial devices through the Windows Command Prompt or PowerShell.
+It provides a quick way to connect to - and communicate with - serial devices through Command Prompt or PowerShell.
 SimplySerial can be used directly from Command Prompt/PowerShell and should work with most devices that appear in Device Manager as "COMx".
 It was, however, written specifically for use within a "terminal" window in [Visual Studio Code](https://code.visualstudio.com/) to provide serial communications with devices running [CircuitPython](https://circuitpython.org/).
 Most of the testing and development of this application was done with this use case in mind.

 # A Quick Note For CircuitPython Users

-If your primary interest in SimplySerial is for programming CircuitPython devices in Visual Studio Code, _I encourage you to check out Joe DeVivo's excellent VSCode extension_ in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) or [On Github](https://github.com/joedevivo/vscode-circuitpython).
+If your primary interest in SimplySerial is for programming CircuitPython devices in Visual Studio Code, _I encourage you to check out Joe DeVivo's excellent VSCode extension_ in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) or [On GitHub](https://github.com/joedevivo/vscode-circuitpython).
 His extension has tons of awesome features that go well beyond the basic 'serial terminal' functionality provided by SimplySerial.
-That being said, SimplySerial is still a handy little tool for quickly connecting to serial devices in a command prompt/powershell, for use in VSCode for non-CircuitPython devices, or for those who prefer its simplicity over the full-featured CircuitPython extension.
+That being said, SimplySerial is still a handy little tool for quickly connecting to serial devices in a Command Prompt/PowerShell, for use in VSCode for non-CircuitPython devices, or for those who prefer its simplicity over the full-featured CircuitPython extension.

 # Requirements